 Preserving the island’s past and creating a better future for South Georgia

-The South Georgia Heritage Trust (SGHT) was established in 2005 to raise funds to support its two primary purposes:
+The South Georgia Heritage Trust (SGHT) was established in 2005 for two primary purposes:

 - To help efforts to conserve and protect those species of indigenous fauna and flora that breed and grow on South Georgia or in the surrounding seas and to raise awareness of South Georgia’s threatened species

 - To assist efforts to preserve the historical heritage of South Georgia, including selected historical sites of importance, and increase international awareness of the human history of the island through the South Georgia Museum

 SGHT has a Board of 12 Trustees who ensure that the charity fulfils its primary purposes.
 We are registered as a charity in Scotland, with a branch in Norway and an affiliate organisation (Friends of South Georgia Island) in the USA.
 The main SGHT office is in Scotland, located within Dundee’s industrial museum, Verdant Works.

 The Government of South Georgia & South Sandwich Islands

 The island of South Georgia is governed by the Government of South Georgia & South Sandwich Islands (GSGSSI) from its administrative base in Stanley, Falkland Islands.
 Government income comes primarily from two sources: the fishing industry (its major source of income) and from visitor landing fees.
 However, this income is limited and cannot possibly be expected to manage the range of challenges that confront South Georgia.
 Therefore, a charitable – and international – entity like SGHT can offer ongoing support to help Government to address these challenges.